 Clearing process:

 The example AS offer above is only for Resources qualified for FFR2.
-Resources qualified for FFR1 will not be able to submit AS offers for CR and SR (length of deployment is longer than 10 minutes)

 The clearing process will award only ONE type of AS to this Resource as the deployment is blocky. i.e. the AS offers in the above example are treated as mutually exclusive.

-The optimization process will attempt to maximize the revenue for this Resource for a given set of AS MCPCs
+The optimization process will attempt to maximize the revenue for this Resource for a given set of AS MCPCs as opportunity costs for the different AS products are incorporated into the AS MCPCs

 Ongoing analysis on how to deal with the binary variables introduced (mutually exclusive AS offer modelling) so that the revenue to Resource is maximized

+Note 3: For Generation Resources (or other types that can submit offers to sell energy and AS offers), the clearing process with energy and AS co-optimization, has the effect of producing LMP (energy price) and AS MCPCs (AS prices) that will maximize the Resource total revenue from sales of energy and Ancillary Services.
+This is because opportunity costs for the different products are incorporated into the prices.

+For example, if a Generation Resource offers 100 MW for sale of energy and Ancillary Service(s), then the result of the clearing process will be such that the sum of the energy and AS sales (awards) will be 100 MW (no overlapping of services) and the total revenue to the Generation Resource will be maximized.

-Note: AS offers from SCED Dispatchable Resources (Generation and Controllable Load Resources) will not be treated as mutually exclusive. i.e. for the example AS Offer above, if offered from a Generation Resource or a Controllable Load Resource, then that Resource AS MW capacity offer can be awarded multiple AS.
+Note 4: AS offers from SCED Dispatchable Resources (Generation and Controllable Load Resources) will not be treated as mutually exclusive. i.e. for the example AS Offer above, if offered from a Generation Resource or a Controllable Load Resource, then that Resource’s AS MW capacity offer can be awarded multiple AS such that the sum of the AS awards do not exceed the total MW offered for AS and the sum of the AS awards is less than or equal to HSL-LSL (or MPC-LPC for Controllable Load Resource).

 AS Substitution

 Current design provides the QSE submitting Resource specific AS Offers to specify for a given AS MW offer separate prices for each of the AS the Resource is qualified for (the absence of a price for a AS is taken as not offering for that AS).
 This allows the procurement process to optimally allocate the AS MW among the different AS.
-This form of AS substitution is different than the practice at other ISOs:
+This form of AS substitution is different than the practice at other ISOs.
+The ERCOT form of AS substitution has the following features:

 Provides more flexibility to QSE in letting them decide which AS to offer with a price